 - Title IX and VAWA reports (Title IX: sexual harassment, sexual violence, sexual discrimination

-& VAWA: domestic/dating violence and stalking) may be made to the Department of Public
+& VAWA: domestic/dating violence and stalking) may also be made to the Department

 of Public Safety or Deputy Coordinator Dennis Gibbons, Dean of Student Life.

-Whether you report to the Department of Public Safety or one of the Title IX Coordinators, the first initial meeting will be to understand the nature of the complaint and to provide an overview of the options that are available so that the reporter may make an informed decision about how she/he would like to proceed.
+Whether you report to the Title IX Coordinator or the Department of Public Safety, the meeting following your report with be with the Title IX Coordinator to understand the nature of the complaint and to provide an overview of the options that are available so that the reporter may make an informed decision about how she/he would like to proceed.
+This meeting also occurs individually with the Respondent.

 - Reports of harassment and discrimination (not Title IX or VAWA as outlined in the first bullet) are to be made to either the Executive Director of Human Resources for cases involving employees or to the Vice President for Students Affairs, for cases involving students, and the case will be assigned to the appropriate investigator.
 Either may disqualify her or himself from serving, in which case another member of the staff will be appointed as an alternate.

-- This is a Title IX, not a legal investigation.
+- This is a College Title IX investigation, not a legal investigation.
 A respondent does have the right not to speak to the Title IX Investigator regarding the incident, however, failure to do so may have a negative impact as the Investigator will be unable to take the Respondent's perspective into account in the rendering of an outcome.

 - Retaliation for filing a report or for answering questions during the investigation of a report will not be tolerated and will result in appropriate disciplinary action.
 The College will make every possible attempt to insure confidentiality and to limit access to information about the report to those with a need to know.
 All reports will be investigated, and appropriate action will be taken if an individual has violated these policies.